-Our experiment is primarily designed to test whether providing workers with cash-on-hand impacts productivity.
+Our experiment is primarily designed to test whether providing workers with cash on hand affects productivity.
 Our findings indicate that an improved ability to be attentive at work helps drive the productivity gains we see.
-While we rule out physiological channels such as nutrition and sleep, and some obvious confounds such as gift exchange, our study is not designed to pinpoint the specific psychological pathway from cash-on-hand to improved attentiveness and productivity.
+Although we rule out physiological channels such as nutrition and sleep and some obvious confounds such as gift exchange, our study is not designed to pinpoint the specific psychological pathway from cash on hand to improved attentiveness and productivity.
 There are several such pathways.
 Reducing financial constraints could directly lower anxiety about one's expenses.
-Less directly, it could reduce fights with one's spouse or prevent feelings of guilt from seeing one's children cry for an item they want.
-Any of these could then divide attention and reduce the capacity to focus at work.
+Less directly, it could reduce fights with one's spouse or prevent feelings of guilt from seeing one's